nayyarv/deprecated-blog/content/resumescreen.md

 ## Higher Education (PhDs)

 Overall, I'm mixed.
 PhD > undergrad, but PhD = Undergrad + 3 years experience.
 I think PhDs tend to be overrated, but are a safer bet than untested undergrad.
-Once experience comes into play, that'll be more important anyway.
-PhDs are safer bets, but they don't tend to do well in management roles.
+I think experience + degree/PhD is the best combination.

 ### The Good